Miel San Marcos

 Miel San Marcos is a Guatemalan Christian music group made up of the three brothers Josh, Luis and Samy Morales.
 The name "Miel" (in English meaning "honey") is derived from the initials of Elim Ministries (Ministerios Elim), the initial name of the Tabernacle of Avivamiento church, and San Marcos, by the name of the department in which it is located.
-All his albums have been recorded live, except, Tu Habitación, his first studio album.
+All his albums have been recorded live, except, Tu Habitación, their first studio album.

 The band Miel San Marcos has about a dozen musical productions, for some of which they have obtained awards at the Arpa Awards, Dove Awards, AMCL Awards, among others, in addition to nominations at the Latin Grammy Awards.

 Members

-Josué “Josh” Morales: main vocalist of the band, was born on April 29.
+Josué “Josh” Morales: main vocalist of the band, was born on April 29, 1979.
 Josh is a singer and musician.
 He is also the author and composer of most of the group's songs.

-Luis Morales Jr: born on December 5, 1981, is the group's vocalist and bassist.
+Luis Morales Jr: born on December 5, 1981, is the group's vocalist.
 Additionally, he is the producer of the Miel San Marcos albums.

-Samuel “Samy” Morales: he is the youngest of the brothers, he was born on August 30 and is the drummer of Miel San Marcos.
+Samuel “Samy” Morales: he is the youngest of the brothers, he was born on August 30, 1983, and is the drummer of Miel San Marcos.